"It's pronounced 'Bouquet'..."

 Hyacinth: Richard!
 What a thing to say to someone with her own solid silver self-cleaning sauce separator!

 - The Alleged Car: Onslow's beat-up '78 Ford Cortina (the one that runs - barely).
-The one in their front garden is a few steps beyond "alleged".
+The one in their front garden - the remains of a Hillman Avenger - is a few steps beyond "alleged".

 - Ambiguously Gay: Hyacinth and Richard's son Sheridan, although the hints are so obvious this is almost certainly a case of Selective Obliviousness on Hyacinth's part.